Actions on Brazilian Blowout

 |Ask the FDA to recall toxic Brazilian Blowout products!|

-The National Healthy Nail and Beauty Salon Alliance and the Campaign for Safe Cosmetics (WVE co-founded both groups) are calling on the U.S. FDA to take immediate action and issue a voluntary recall the Brazilian Blowout products in question.
+WVE and a coalition of environmental and health organizations are calling on the U.S. FDA to take immediate action and issue a voluntary recall the Brazilian Blowout products in question.

 Timeline of Actions